pixel

 Bears vs. 49ers preview: Game picks, predictions, how to watch in Week 17

-SANTA CLARA – The Bears keep marching towards the NFC playoffs, now with assurance that they’ll get there.
-That happened when Detroit lost week.
+SANTA CLARA, Calif. — The Bears keep marching toward the NFC playoffs, now with assurance that they’ll get there.
+That happened Thursday when the Detroit Lions lost.

-They’ll face yet another opponent already set for the playoff field on Sunday night when they square off against San Francisco at Levi’s Stadium.
+They’ll face yet another opponent already set for the playoff field Sunday night when they square off against the San Francisco 49ers at Levi’s Stadium.
 The 49ers are beat up on defense especially, but head coach Kyle Shanahan’s offense can score points.
-This team has been shockingly good, is playing at a home venue a long ways from Chicago.
+This team has been shockingly good, and is playing at a home venue a long ways from Chicago.

-That means the Bears will be test in their final regular-season road game of the season.
-If they want to lock down the division and the No. 2 overall seed – there’s still a shot at No. 1 if – the Bears must (yet again) find a way to win.
+That means the Bears will be tested in their final regular-season road game of the season.
+If they want to lock down the NFC’s No. 2 playoff seed — there’s also still a shot at No. 1 if — the Bears must (yet again) find a way to win.

-Here’s everything you need to know about this game and keys to emerging victorious:
+Here’s everything you need to know about this game and the keys to Chicago emerging victorious:

 How to watch